VerifiedarXiv:2201.1190322 min

 For a few years the recipe for a better language model was simple: make it bigger.
 Scaling bought a lot, but it did not buy multi-step reasoning.
 A model that could draft a sonnet would still trip over a two-step word problem a ten-year-old can do.
 And the usual lever, scale, barely helped: on arithmetic and logic the accuracy-versus-size curve was nearly flat.
 You could multiply the parameter count and watch the math scores sit exactly where they were.

 This paper, out of Google in January 2022, found the missing piece, and it was not in the model.
 It was in the prompt.
-Take a large model off the shelf, change nothing about its weights, and instead of showing it example questions paired with bare answers, show it example questions paired with the reasoning that leads to each answer.
+You take a large model off the shelf, change nothing about its weights, and instead of showing it example questions paired with bare answers, you show it example questions paired with the reasoning that leads to each answer.
 The model, continuing the pattern, writes out its own reasoning on the next question, and the accuracy jumps.
 On the hardest math benchmark in the paper, it more than tripled.

 GPT-3 (Brown et al., 2020) popularized the answer this paper rides on: in-context learning, also called few-shot prompting.
 You do not finetune.
 You write a few demonstrations of the task directly into the prompt, an input paired with its output, then the real input, and let the model complete it.
 Zero-shot means no demonstrations, one-shot means one, and few-shot means as many as fit in the context window, typically ten to a hundred.
 The crucial part: no weights change.
 The demonstrations are just tokens the model reads in a single forward pass, and it infers the pattern from them on the fly.
-One frozen checkpoint, steered across many tasks by nothing but the text in front of it.

 The other half is why nobody had a cheap fix.
 You could train the reasoning in: collect thousands of problems with worked solutions and finetune, which is exactly what the GSM8K authors did.
 That works, but it is expensive, specific to one dataset, and it throws away the "one model, many tasks" property that made prompting attractive in the first place.
 The appeal of what comes next is that it keeps that property.
-Nothing gets trained.

 Chain of thought: show the work

-The mechanism is pure imitation.
+The model imitates the demonstrated pattern.
 The model has seen, in its prompt, that an "A:" is followed by a few sentences of arithmetic and then "The answer is N." So when it reaches the new question's "A:", it does the same: it writes sentences of arithmetic, and only then commits to a number.
-Watch what that changes on the cafeteria problem in Figure 1.
+The cafeteria problem in Figure 1 shows what that changes.
 With a bare-answer demonstration, the model pattern-matches "produce a number" and blurts 27, which is wrong.
 With a worked demonstration, it writes 23 minus 20 is 3, they bought 6 more, so 3 + 6 = 9, and answers 9.
 Same model, same question.
-The only thing that moved was the shape of the example.

 A few specifics, because they matter for trusting the result.
 The exemplars were written by hand, eight of them, and the same eight were used for every arithmetic benchmark except the multiple-choice AQuA (which got four).
 They were not tuned: the authors say plainly that these particular exemplars did not undergo prompt engineering, and they later measure how much the exact wording matters (it does not matter much).
 Decoding is greedy, meaning the model takes its single most likely continuation, with no sampling and no voting.
 That last detail dates the paper.
 Sampling many chains and keeping the majority answer ("self-consistency") is a later improvement, and so is the zero-shot version that drops the examples and just appends "Let's think step by step."
 Both came afterward, and both are different papers.
-This one is few-shot and greedy.

 # standard few-shot prompt: each example is question, then bare answer